akshay11agrawal/akshay11agrawal/README.md

 - 📷 **Photography:** I enjoy capturing moments and exploring the world through the lens.
 - 🎨 **Sketching:** Creativity flows through sketching, where I bring ideas to life on paper.
-- 🎮 **Gaming:** I'm an avid gamer, and I love diving into virtual worlds and solving challenges.
+- 🎮 **Gaming:** I'm an avid gamer who loves diving into virtual worlds and solving challenges.

 ## 🌱 Always Learning